florianhartung/debugger-rs/paper/main.typ

 ...#td

 == Design
-// TODO we split the project into a core debugger and a CLI
+- We split the project into a core debugger and a CLI
-#td
+  - CLI design
+  - Core design
+    - Debugger loop
+    - Signal interception
+- What are hardware debug registers
+- What does ptrace do/how does it work

 == Implementation
-#td
+- PTRACE_ATTACH vs fork + PTRACE_TRACEME

 === Attaching to processes
 #td